Have better life with TEA: what tea time can do for you

 One cannot rush when tea is involved.
 A frantic pick me up tea time, is simply against the nature of the leafy beverage.
-Therefore, tea can be the missing tool assisting with coping with stress and can bring more equilibrium into the millennial fast-paced lifestyles that can sabotage our health.
+Tea can become a tool assisting with stress coping by bringing more equilibrium into the fast-paced lifestyles sabotaging your health.
 Tea, like bread is sacred in some cultures.
-It inspires convivial outings, brightens foggy confusions, calms the mind, sharpens focus, and when understood well, like wine, it can give enormous gourmet pleasure to the senses.
+Tea time inspires convivial outings, brightens foggy confusions, calms the mind, sharpens focus, and when understood well, like wine, it can give enormous gourmet pleasure to the senses.

 The spiritual roots of tea time

 Aside from hedonism, there are many similarities between tea and wine.
 Both were popular choices of religious monks.
 Perhaps the monastic dwellings craved some gift of nature that men can take in their hands and transform into by God approved concoction.
 We do not know the monks’ motivation, but what we are certain about is that in a moderate consumption tea clears the mind, while wine obscures it, but both of the divine beverages relax us.
 For a prolonged enjoyment of each new vintage tea as well as wine need the hands of a skilled person, who preserves its qualities for years, even decades.
 Some teas do not age well (green, white) like some regional wines (rosé from Provence, easy-drinking fresh summer wines like the Italian Pinot Grigio), but some can improve over time (pu-erh, Barolo, Bordeaux, Burgundies, Rioja…).